em-bellis/bleachingevolution/README.md

 ```
 evoTraj_noX11.R
 ```
+Original code to calculate trajectories by Steve Arnold.
+This modified version does not use X11.
 Depicts a simulated evolutionary trajectory for bleaching response in two environments, a la Figure 3A.
-Original versions of this code were provided by Steve Arnold during Z599: Evolutionary Quantitative Genetics, a course he taught at Oregon State University in Winter 2012.

 #####Running an interactive web app for evolutionary trajectory simulations via Shiny for R:
 ```
 ui.R